steqeq/0000/docs/conceptual/cmake-packages.rst

   understanding's sake.
 It pre-dates the existence of HIP language support in CMake.
 If source code has HIP device code in it, it is a HIP source file and should be compiled as such.
-Only resort to the method below if your HIP-enabled CMake code path can not mandate CMake version 3.21.
+Only resort to the method below if your HIP-enabled CMake code path can't mandate CMake version 3.21.

 If code uses the HIP API and compiles GPU device code, it requires using a device compiler.
 The compiler for CMake can be set using either the